 Using technology pioneered in the award-winning Nissan Leaf, the Esflow features a rear-wheel drive platform that has an electric motor for each of the rear wheels.
 Nissan says the Esflow will go from 0-60 mph in about five seconds.

 Styling of this two-seater resembles the Nissan 370Z, but it was designed from the ground up to be a Tesla Roadster-fighting sports car.
-According to Boston Nissan dealers, the aluminum chassis is wrapped in composite bodywork.
+The aluminum chassis is wrapped in composite bodywork.
 With roll bars incorporated into the structure, engineers were able to negate the need for obtrusive, thick, reinforced A-pillars.
 Not only does it make the Esflow look even sleeker, but it also improves visibility for the driver.